Parachute School of Toronto: Historical information

-The center was formed when the Damascas Parachute Association of Toronto relocated to an airstrip north of Arthur, Ontario (now reverted to farmland) where it had been operating for 27 years between 1974 and 2001.
+The centre was formed when the Damascas Parachute Association of Toronto relocated to an airstrip north of Arthur, Ontario (now reverted to farmland), where it had been operating for 27 years, between 1974 and 2001.

-The Arthur location was known to be one of the last remaining public skydiving centers in North America to exclusively utilize round military T-10 style parachutes for initial training.
-Upon the relocation to the Baldwin location new modern rectangular ram air canopies were acquired and the center also began focusing on providing Tandem skydives.
+The Arthur location was known to be one of the last remaining public skydiving centres in North America to use exclusively round military T-10 style parachutes for initial training.
+Upon the relocation to the Baldwin location, new modern rectangular ram air canopies were acquired, and the centre also began focusing on providing Tandem skydives.

 The school operated from the Baldwin Airport. between 2002 (after its original founder, Lloyd Kallio, retired and sold the original location) until winter 2020 when its lease was not renewed by the Baldwin Airport.
-PST did not operate during the 2021 season as there was a need to find a new suitable location.
+It has not operated since then, as there has been a need to find a new suitable location.
+The school's official Facebook page has not seen activity since spring 2021.

-In 2022 the center began operations at the Seagrave/North Port Aerodrome in the Scugog / Port_Perry area.